shenalexw/shenalexw/README.md

 ### Ready to Learn! 👋

 - 🔭 I’m currently working on ...
-Web Development
+Sudoku Solver using Python
 - 🌱 I’m currently learning ...
 Web Development / Discrete Math
 - 👯 I’m looking to collaborate on ...
 Mobile App Development
 - 🤔 I’m looking for help with ...
 Mobile App Development